Structured Cabling Installation and Design

-Our installation team is trained and certified by ourmanufacturers and BISCI to provide the highest quality structured cabling installation.
+Our installation team is trained and certified by our manufacturers and BISCI to provide the highest quality structured vertical and horizontal cabling installation.
 This approach guarantees a worry-free, dependable voice and data cabling solution.
 Taylored Systems technicians are OSHA-certified and maintain a safe work environment.

 Testing & Certifications

 Your structured cabling network will be tested and certified to manufacturer and BISCI standards.
-Our technical team uses FLUKE cable analyzers to test and certify your copper and fiber network cabling.
+Our technical team uses FLUKE cable analyzers to test and certify your copper and fiber optic cable.

 Labeling of faceplates and patch panels is completed using 606-B labeling standard.
-A drawing which reflects the cable locations and pathway can be created and provided.
-This allows ease in locating each cable and point of termination.
+A drawing that reflects the vertical and horizontal cabling can be created and provided.
+This allows ease in locating each cable and point of termination in a cabling system.